How to Launch a Company Text Message Alert System

 How Does It Work?

-A text message reaches the intended recipient in an average of 90 seconds compared to the 72 hours that it takes to complete and get confirmation of mass emails sent, received and read.
+A text alert campaignreaches the intended recipients in an average of 90 seconds compared to the 72 hours that it takes to complete and get confirmation of mass emails sent, received and read.
 It also costs cents per user, so the program gives you an opportunity to truly include everybody.
 There is a myriad of ways to put the system to work.

 Information Technology Outage Alerts and Other Important Announcements

-Each time the system is down, employees learn about it once their emails and instant messengers stop working.
+Each time your IT system is down, employees learn about it once their emails and instant messengers stop working.
 Keep them reassured that something is being done.
-An instant text message sent to their phones is the most effective way to keep the calm while the problem gets fixed.
+An instant text alert message sent to their phones is the most effective way to keep the calm while the problem gets fixed.

 A text messaging program will offer templates, or pre-made messages, for you to use that are easy to be understood by all employees.
 If you run out of ideas about what to say in the message, just pick a template message.